ourcodingclub/CC_course_challenge1/README.md

 # Where are the red squirrels?
 ### Challenge 1 of Coding Club's <a href="https://ourcodingclub.github.io/course_home/" target="_blank"> *Data Science for Ecologists and Environmental Scientists* </a> course

 This repository contains the datasets you will need to complete <a href="https://ourcodingclub.github.io/DL/challenge1.html" target="_blank">Challenge 1</a>.
 This challenge is associated with the <a href="https://ourcodingclub.github.io/course/stats-scratch.html" target="_blank">Stats from Scratch</a> module of the course.
+You can download this zipped folder to your computer (green button in top right corner), or fork this repository if you have a GitHub account.

 The <a href="https://ourcodingclub.github.io/DL/challenge1.html" target="_blank">challenge page</a> contains all the information and instructions to get you started and guide you through the challenge.